 1-hour Music Reading/Orchestra (see below for more information)

 Attendance at Honors Recitals (If you would like to perform, submit your recording here.)

 Optional: Attendance at evening concerts on Monday, Tuesday, and Thursday

-Individual schedules will be released 2-4 weeks prior to Institute.
+Individual schedules will be released approximately 1 week prior to Institute.
 Remember to consider practice time as well!

 Each student is asked to play a polished piece as a solo at the first meeting of their master class – an opportunity for the teacher and student to get acquainted musically.
 No matter the level of current study, the student should select a piece from the repertoire that has already been polished and performed.

 Book 1: Music & Movement Class (age 4 and younger), Dalcroze, or Debut Orchestra

 Music & Movement Class: for students 4 years and younger, who are not yet ready for Music Reading and Orchestra.

 Dalcroze: for students of all ages.
 Most of the activities will be without an instrument.
 This course is available for non-string playing siblings for an additional $25.

 Debut Orchestra: for students who have completed the “I Can Read Music” book or an equivalent music reading book.
 A first experience for students in any Suzuki book who know the notes in first position and easy rhythms.
 One piece of music will be sent in advance; there will also be easy music distributed and sight read during class.